- TIPS -

 WET WARNING You will shorten the life of your tackle if you put it away wet.
 It pays to let it air dry

 Tie lines on your reels with this knot from the Fly Fishermen..

 It holds good with less slipping.

-WHILE fishing on Bull Shoals Lake, we were given a tip to help get our jig out of a snag.
+WHILE fishing on Bull Shoals Lake years ago, we were given a tip to help get our jig out of a snag.

 BANK or SHORE FISHING: I spent many early years shore fishing and still do today when time arises.

-These fish are getting ready to go on their beds and are feeding up since they may not eat for several days.
+These fish are getting ready for winter by feeding up since they may not eat for long periods during cold weather.

-For additional tips, check out our BEST TIMES FISHING CALENDAR.
+For additional tips, check out MONTHLY TIPS on our Home page.